toperkov/WiSe-2016-17-lab2/README.md

 int led = 13;
 uint16_t a = 2;

-#define DELAY 20 // wait for a predefined delay (in mililseconds)
+#define DELAY 1000 // wait for a predefined delay (in milliseconds)

 void powerUp();
 void powerDown();